Corey4005/STEMNET-Daily-Files/README.md

 ```
 # Automated Checks
 This software cleans the data for you and logs all of the automated checks.

-Low and high voltage - Any voltage reading used in the Volumetric Water Content (VWC) equation that is below 950 or above 2000 for m0, m1, m2, m3, and m4 are replaced with -999.99
+- Low and high voltage: Any voltage reading used in the Volumetric Water Content (VWC) equation that is below 950 or above 2000 for m0, m1, m2, m3, and m4 are replaced with -999.99

-Bad Clock Values - On occasion, the computer will report a faulty clock time.
+- Bad Clock Values: On occasion, the computer will report a faulty clock time.
 Any clock time that is above the possible UTC+12 currently on Earth is ignored and not written out to daily files.

-Bad Time Length Values - In the early days, clock times would sometimes return timestamps that were less than the correct number of characters.
+- Bad Time Length Values: In the early days, clock times would sometimes return timestamps that were less than the correct number of characters.
 These observations are ignored and not written out to daily files.

-Timestamps containing characters - Sometimes, faulty values such as characters will be reported in the time stamps.
+- Timestamps containing characters: Sometimes, faulty values such as characters will be reported in the time stamps.
 Any timestamp that contains non-numeric characters will be ignored.

 # VWC Equation
 The equation for calculating VWC is displayed below, where mm is the voltage returned from the soil moisture sensor: